timebug/lua-resty-httpipe/README.md

 }
 ````

 Additionally there is no ability to stream the response body in this method.
-If the response is successful, res will contain the following fields: `res.status`, `res.headers`, `res.body`, `res.eof`.
+If the response is successful, res will contain the following fields: `res.status`, `res.headers`, `res.body`.

 **Note** When return true in callback function，filter process will be interrupted.